• Skip to primary navigation

 I Love You, Baby Shark

 I know, I know, the song is already in your head!
 If your toddler is at all like mine, this song is on in your house at least twice a day!
-This cute board book follows baby, momma, and daddy shark and is a great read aloud with your little one.
+This cute board book follows baby, momma, and daddy sharks and is a great read-aloud with your little one.
+Add this to your list of the best Valentine’s Day books and activities for preschoolers and toddlers.

 You Are My Sweetheart